 Most importantly, you don’t control a template.
 The developer can make changes or updates that you don’t like, and you won’t have any power to stop them.
 Worse still, the developer might abandon support for the theme entirely.

 If you hire a professional team to complete your website development, you can dictate every pixel of the site to your exact needs.
 You can still model the site off of a theme that you like or another site, but with any alterations you want.

 You won’t be wasting precious loading time on background features you’re not even using, and you can emphasize whatever features or sections are most important for your business.

 You know the site will be tested across all operating systems and browsers, and it will be adaptive to viewers on mobile, an increasingly large segment of web traffic.
 And if something breaks in a new browser or on a new device, you’ll have the support you need to fix it.

-Most importantly, a custom site is future-proof.
-Since you have a web development team doing continuous support, you can add or remove features as the needs of your business and customers change.
+Most importantly, a custom site will significantly outlast a theme site.
+Since you have a website development team doing continuous support, you can add or remove features as the needs of your business and customers change.
 You don’t run the risk of managing an obsolete site just because the developer that built your template decided not to update it.